GUIDE 2024

 A document manager can also train new hires and existing technical writers about new programs, policies, and procedures.
 A documentation manager might even work with servers to manage document storage and access approval.

-If you’re interested in learning more via video, then watch below.
+If you’re interested in learning more via video, then watch the video below.
 Otherwise, skip ahead.

-Document Manager Role
+Documentation Manager Role

 In a document manager role, you will see that a documentation manager makes user guides, technical specs, and release notes.
+They also utilize document management software to streamline these processes.

 If you look at a documentation manager’s resume, you might notice the documentation manager takes responsibility for technical papers and their maintenance in general.
+Prior experience as a document control specialist provides valuable insight into the skills and capabilities required for managing document management teams and systems effectively.

 Document managers make sure that: